-directly reflective of the Platonic schema of the Phaedrus which famously poses the new technology of writing (seen as an inferior, and thus, inaccurate representation of speech) as a threat to the unity and authenticity of the voice.
-As Walter Ong notes, "Most persons are surprised, and many distressed, to learn that essentially the same objections commonly urged today against computers were urged by Plato in the Phaedrus (274-7) and in the Seventh Letter against writing."
+This concern over the "reality" of the interlocutor was applied to telephone conversation and now Internet avatars using almost the exact same language and metaphysics.
+This fear of deceptive interaction privileges the face-to-face as the only-or at least, most authentic-means of human communication.
+This, too, is directly reflective of the Platonic schema of the Phaedrus which famously poses the new technology of writing (seen as an inferior, and thus, inaccurate representation of speech) as a threat to the unity and authenticity of the voice (Plato 1987).
+As Walter Ong (1982, 79) notes, "Most persons are surprised, and many distressed, to learn that essentially the same objections commonly urged today against computers were urged by Plato in the Phaedrus (274-277) and in the Seventh Letter against writing."

-Once again our digital natives seem to have bought into Platonic metaphysics wholesale - at least when it comes to their assessment of technology.
+Once again our digital natives seem to have bought into Platonic metaphysics wholesale-at least when it comes to their assessment of technology.
 This is not particularly odd or unexpected, for as Heidegger certainly reminds, our very understanding of the question concerning technology emerges from the Platonic explication of techne.
 "Plato was thinking of writing as an external, alien technology, as many people today think of the computer.
-Because we have by today so deeply interiorized writing, made it so much a part of ourselves, as Plato's age had not yet made it fully a part of itself (Havelock 1963), we find it difficult to consider writing to be a technology as we commonly assume printing and the computer to be."
+Because we have by today so deeply interiorized writing, made it so much a part of ourselves, as Plato's age had not yet made it fully a part of itself (Havelock 1963, 20-60), we find it difficult to consider writing to be a technology as we commonly assume printing and the computer to be" (Ong 1982, 81).
 The dangers attributed to that technological invention-perhaps one of the most world-changing technological revolutions-are the template by which digital technologies are framed, understood and articulated.

-This operationalist view of technology, condemning technology to either the status of a mere tool or in a more morally weighted view, the means of communicative deception, stems from a fundamentally problematic definition of communication itself, one that until only recently had gone uninterrogated even--and perhaps especially--within the field of Communication Studies.
-There is simply no way that these presumptions of communication can remain undistributed after phenomenology and post-structuralism.
+This operationalist view of technology, condemning technology to either the status of a mere tool or in a more morally weighted view. the means of communicative deception, stems from a fundamentally problematic definition of communication itself, one that until only recently had gone uninterrogated even-and perhaps especiallywithin the field of Communication Studies (Carey 1992, Chang 1996, Gunkel 2001).
+There is simply no way that these presumptions of communication can remain undisturbed after phenomenology and poststructuralism.
 The presumption of the dominant sender-receiver model of communication depends on the notion of the self-aware, self-present subject.
-As Briankl Chang explains, such an understanding of the communicative subject is a theoretical fiction, a Cartesian-based subject "that misses the fact that individuals are constituted as functioning communicators only insofar as they participate in communication, only insofar as they are positioned as sender or receiver differentially according to the medium and the context of a particular communicative event."
+As Briankle Chang (1996, 181) explains, such an understanding of the communicative subject is a theoretical fiction, a Cartesianbased subject "that misses the fact that individuals are constituted as functioning communicators only insofar as they participate in communication, only insofar as they are positioned as sender or receiver differentially according to the medium and the context of a particular communicative event."